 Traditional debt securities typically pay a fixed rate of interest until maturity, when the entire principal amount is due.
 By contrast, payments on mortgage-backed securities ("MBS") typically include both interest and partial payment of principal.
 Principal may also be prepaid voluntarily, or as a result of refinancing or foreclosure.
 The Sub-Fund may have to invest the proceeds from prepaid investments under less attractive terms and yields.
 Compared to other debt, MBS are less likely to increase in value during periods of declining interest rates and have a higher risk of decline in value during periods of rising interest rates.
 They can increase the volatility of a Sub-Fund.
 Some MBS receive only portions of payments of either interest or principal of the underlying mortgages.
-The yields and values of these investments are extremely sensitive to changes in interest rates and in the rate of principal payments on the underlying mortgages.
-The market for these investments may be volatile and limited, which may make it difficult to buy or sell them.
+The yields and values of these investments are extremely sensitive to changes in interest rates may be volatile and limited, which may make it difficult to buy or sell them.